leomozzer/az-docker-monitor/README.md

   PLAN_FILE=$ENVIRONMENT.plan
   STORAGE_ACCOUNT_NAME=stac #storage account where the state files will be saved
   ```
-- Make sure that the secrets below are configured and available:
+- Make sure that the secrets in the repository are configured and available:
    - AZURE_SP
    - ARM_CLIENT_ID
    - ARM_CLIENT_SECRET